nicolasgarciaosorio/nicolasgarciaosorio/README.md

 **Welcome to my GitHub profile!**

-I'm a **computer engineering student** based in **Barcelona**, passionate about **web development, app development, and machine learning**.
+I'm a **computer engineering student** based in **Barcelona**, passionate about **web development, app development, and machine learning** currently studying in UOC.
 I love building digital solutions and constantly learning to improve my skills.
 I'm also deeply interested in **space exploration** and **Formula 1**, always excited about the intersection of technology and performance!

 ## 🚀 About Me
 - 🎓 **Education:** 1st-year **Computer Engineering student** at **UOC**.